-To be eligible for transfer credit, units must be earned within the past five years at the graduate level at a regionally-accredited college or university recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA).
+To be eligible for transfer credit, units must be earned within the past five (5) years at the graduate level at a regionally-accredited college or university recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA).
 The student must have obtained a grade equivalent to a B or higher, and the course must be significantly comparable in nature, content and level to the required course at Phillips for which credit is being requested.

-The department chair or designee will review all requests for transfer credit, and the applicant will be notified of the decision in writing by the Registration Office.
+The department chair or designee will review all requests for transfer credit, and the Registration Office will notify the applicant of the decision in writing.
 Even if credit is granted, a student may be required to audit coursework as deemed appropriate by the department chair.